Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   **--cache-ip** *<cache-ip>*             The ip of the node to act as a cache for all nodes in the cluster during upgrade.

-  **--download-only**                     Downloads the files required to perform an upgrade without starting an upgrade, must

-                                          specify --cache-ip when using this option.
+  **--download-only**                     Downloads the files required to perform an upgrade without starting an upgrade, must specify --cache-ip when using this option.

   **--cluster**                           Unused parameter for backwards compatibility.

+  **--offline**                           Upgrade offline; requires the upgrade content to be previously downloaded.